Mokshith456/Avalanche_Module2/README.md

 ### How to use

-You may run the Assessment.sol smart contract on gitput which is a online ide for running smart contracts.
+You may run the Assessment.sol smart contract on gitpod which is a online ide for running smart contracts.

 ## Application for React
 React.js is used to make a front end for our contract where we can interact with the contract.